 Unfortunately, her recipe still uses refined sugar, milk (how we feel about dairy), margarine, vegetable oil and refined flour.
 Yikes!
-Her recipe is definitely not as healthy or anit-inflammatory as we would like it to be.
+Although this recipe is definitely not as healthy or anti-inflammatory as we would like it to be.
 That said, Jessica is a genius for forwarding this trend of hiding deliciously nutritious foods in her children’s foods.

 We want to follow her lead and take it a step further by giving Jessica’s muffins a Clean Cuisine makeover by doing the following:

-- Using 1-for-1 gluten free flour instead of refined flour (learn more about white whole wheat flour HERE)
+- Use gluten free flour and almond flour instead of refined flour (learn more about white whole wheat flour HERE)

-- Using organic, pastured eggs instead of conventional eggs–we are HUGE fans of Vital Farms
+- Using organic, pastured eggs instead of conventional eggs

 Butternut Squash Muffins for the Win!